 - Feeling guilty about personal needs

-- Lack of capacity to achieve a “good-enough” state of success
+- Lacking capacity to achieve a “good-enough” state of success

-- Working with people who feel entitled to assistance with their problems
+- Working with people who feel entitled to assist with their problems

 Neurosurgeons and residents typically demonstrate and devote their lives to these risk factors, indirectly, through the captivating profession of neurosurgery.
 These factors contribute to perpetual fatigue, apathy, loss of motivation, and eventual jadedness toward one’s own contributions to his or her professional goals.

-Ultimately, living in a state of burnout results in clinical depression and a multitude of cognitive and interpersonal ailments including:
+Ultimately, living in a state of burnout results in clinical depression and a multitude of cognitive and interpersonal ailments, including the following: